 These are the two key questions readers will be most interested in learning about.

-The example below, written for a very similar prompt for another school (with a larger word count), works well.
+The example below, written for a very similar prompt for another school (with a larger word count), would work well for this Columbia prompt.

 Example: